openactive/openactive-test-suite/CONTRIBUTING.md

 Therefore, the approach for adding or updating tests is to work on both:

 - [OpenActive.Server.NET](https://github.com/openactive/OpenActive.Server.NET/): Ensure that the expected behaviour is implemented in the reference implementation.
-This may require making changes to the libraries within the SDK, which the reference implementation uses, or the reference implementation itself, [`BookingSystem.AspNetCore`](https://github.com/openactive/OpenActive.Server.NET/tree/master/Examples/BookingSystem.AspNetCore).
+This may require making changes to the libraries within the SDK, which the reference implementation uses, or the reference implementation ([`BookingSystem.AspNetCore`](https://github.com/openactive/OpenActive.Server.NET/tree/master/Examples/BookingSystem.AspNetCore)) itself.

     In some cases, no changes are needed here as the updates to tests may be testing behaviours that have already been correctly implemented in the reference implementation.
 - [Test Suite](.): The tests.